pulibrary/command_line_curriculum/jsonjq.md

 sudo apt -y install jq
 ```

-In the same way that we used the `cat` command.
-We can view our example json data with:
+In the same way that we used the `cat` command, we can view our example json data with:

 ```bash
 jq . ~/command_line_curriculum/data_files/bike_rides.json